angular-redux/store/docs/immutable-js.md

 }
 ```

-## Post-Ng2Redux 3.3.0:
+## Post 3.3.0:

-In Ng2Redux 3.3.0 we've allowed you to have your cake and eat it too: the
+In `@angular-redux/store` 3.3.0 we've allowed you to have your cake and eat it too: the
 `@select` decorator can now detect if the selected state is an ImmutableJS
 construct and call `.get` or `.getIn` for you.